USDA, NRCS. 2018. The PLANTS Database (http://plants.usda.gov, 28 March 2018). National Plant Data Team, Greensboro, NC 27401-4901 USA.

 Where Does it Grow?

-Illinois pondweed can be found in quiet or flowering waters of ponds, canals, and rivers.
+Illinois pondweed is a perennial plant that can be found in quiet or flowing alkaline waters of ponds, canals, lakes, streams, and rivers.

 Pros and Cons of Illinois Pondweed